getsolaris/laravel-make-service/README.md

 </p>

 # A MVCS pattern create a service command for Laravel 5+
-Create a new service class
+Create a new service class and service contract

 # Install
 ```bash